privatenumber/build-this-branch/README.md

 ## FAQ

 ### What's a built branch?

-In projects that build from source files, a _built branch_ is a branch that contains built assets so it can be installed with [npm](https://docs.npmjs.com/cli/v8/commands/npm-install#:~:text=npm%20install%20%3Cgithubname%3E%2F%3Cgithubrepo%3E%5B%23%3Ccommit-ish%3E%5D) when pushed to GitHub:
+A _built branch_ is a Git branch that contains published assets so it can be installed with [npm](https://docs.npmjs.com/cli/v8/commands/npm-install#:~:text=npm%20install%20%3Cgithubname%3E%2F%3Cgithubrepo%3E%5B%23%3Ccommit-ish%3E%5D) from GitHub:

 ```sh
 # Installs from github.com/organization/repository/tree/built-branch